Sara Mollis

 About me

-As a person-centred psychotherapist, I approach our work together with acceptance of your thoughts and feelings.
+As a person-centred psychotherapist, I approach our work together with acceptance of your thoughts, feelings and experiences.
 Above all, I value connection and the therapeutic relationship we can form together.
 You deserve to be seen as a whole and complex person, with all of your unique qualities and contradictions.
 I work to provide a space free of judgment, full of kindness and with room for you to breathe.

 I'll be honest and transparent about my own experience during our work.
-Sometimes films and the media portray therapists as sitting in silent judgment and holding power over a client.
-When we are together in our therapeutic space, we are both equally present in the room, and I will walk alongside you as an equal -- always working to see your viewpoint and to 'step into your shoes'.
+Sometimes films and the media portray therapists as nodding in silent judgment and holding power over a client.
+But I will work to create a therapeutic space where we can be equally present in the room, and I will walk alongside you as an equal -- always working to see your viewpoint and to 'step into your shoes'.
 Our sessions are lead by you.

 I offer weekly or fortnightly appointments for talking therapy.
 These can be face to face in my home garden space, via video/online or via the telephone - I will try to accommodate what suits you best.

 However you identify, you are welcome in my practice space.
-This includes all members of the LGBTQ+ community and those from any ethnic or cultural background.
+This includes all members of the LGBT/queer community and those from any ethnic or cultural background.
+I will work to educate myself about your cultural norms and traditions as much as possible, but also centre your unique lived experiences.

-I have worked since 2017 within a mental health crisis service; for a bereavement support service; with students 16-25; for Leeds Mind general counselling service; and within a women's prison as head of counselling and manager of the women's centre.
+I have worked at different times within a mental health crisis service; for a bereavement support service; with students 16-25; for Leeds Mind general counselling service; and currently within a women's prison as head of counselling and manager of the women's centre.

 Training, qualifications & experience

-I am a current doctoral candidate with the University of Edinburgh in their counselling studies programme, looking at parental estrangement, identity and shame.
+I am a current doctoral candidate with the University of Edinburgh in their counselling studies programme, researching parental estrangement, identity and shame.

 I hold an MA from the University of Leeds in Counselling and Psychotherapy and a Level 3 Counselling from Swarthmore.